Horace Pippin: World War I

-Career
+Postwar life and art career

+Immediately after the war, Pippin moved to Bellville, New Jersey with his brother and worked as a truck driver.
+The following year, 1920, he married Jennie Fetherstone Wade Giles, who had been widowed twice and had a six-year-old-son, Richard Wade.
+Pippin moved to his wife's home in West Chester, Pennsylvania, where city directories from the mid-1920s list him as a laborer.
+The 1930 census lists him as a junk dealer, and he also reportedly made deliveries for his wife's laundry business.

-Pippin took up art in the 1920s, reportedly in part to rehabilitate his injured arm, and began painting on stretched fabric in 1930 with The Ending of the War: Starting Home.
-He later explained his creative process: "The pictures which I have already painted come to me in my mind, and if to me it is a worth while picture, I paint it."
+Pippin took up art in the 1920s and began painting on stretched fabric in 1930 with The Ending of the War: Starting Home.
+While he later explained his creative process: "The pictures which I have already painted come to me in my mind, and if to me it is a worth while picture, I paint it," he revised his compositions extensively.
 He addressed a range of themes, from landscapes and still lifes to biblical subjects and political statements.
 Some draw on his personal experience of the war or turn-of-the-century domestic life.

 He was "discovered" when he submitted two paintings to a local art show—the Chester County Art Association (CCAA) Annual Exhibition—reportedly with the aid and encouragement of various locals, including CCAA co-founders art critic Christian Brinton and artist N.C.
 Wyeth.
-Brinton immediately organized a solo exhibition, cosponsored by the CCAA and the interracial West Chester Community Center, connected him with MoMA curators Dorothy Miller and Holger Cahill and, by 1940, the Philadelphia art dealer Robert Carlen and collector Albert C. Barnes.
+Brinton immediately organized a solo exhibition, cosponsored by the CCAA and the interracial West Chester Community Center, and then connected him with MoMA curators Dorothy Miller and Holger Cahill and, by 1940, the Philadelphia art dealer Robert Carlen and collector Albert C. Barnes.
 Pippin attended art appreciation classes at the Barnes Foundation in the spring 1940 semester.
 Carlen, Barnes, and, starting in 1941, dealer Edith Gregor Halpert played prominent roles in Pippin's career.